Fanny Kemble: Marriage

 On 7 June 1834, Kemble retired from the stage to marry a wealthy Philadelphian, Pierce Mease Butler, grandson of U.S. Senator Pierce Butler, whom she had met on an American acting tour with her father in 1832.
 Although they met and lived in Philadelphia, Pierce's mother was a daughter of Pierce Butler, a Founding Father who represented South Carolina at the Constitutional Convention.
-By agreeing to change his last name from Mease to Butler - as his grandfather's will had demanded, Butler became heir to the cotton, tobacco, and rice plantations of his grandfather on Butler Island, just south of Darien, Georgia, and to the hundreds of enslaved people who worked them.
+By agreeing to change his last name from Mease to Butler – as his grandfather's will had demanded, Butler became heir to the cotton, tobacco, and rice plantations of his grandfather on Butler Island, just south of Darien, Georgia, and to the hundreds of slaves who worked them.
 By the time the couple's daughters, Sarah and Frances, were born, Butler had inherited three of his grandfather's plantations on Butler Island, just south of Darien, Georgia, and the hundreds of people who were enslaved on them.

 He made trips to the plantations during the early years of their marriage but never took Kemble or their children with him.
 At Kemble's insistence, they finally spent the winter of 1838–1839 at the plantations at Butler and St. Simons islands, in conditions primitive compared to their house in Philadelphia, and Kemble kept a diary of her observations, later published as Journal of a Residence on a Georgian Plantation in 1838–1839, flavored strongly by abolitionist sentiment.
-Kemble was shocked by the living and working conditions of the enslaved people and their treatment by the overseers and managers.
+Kemble was shocked by the living and working conditions of the slaves and their treatment by the overseers and managers.
 She tried to improve matters, complaining to her husband about slavery and about the mixed-race slave children attributed to the overseer, Roswell King Jr. Butler disapproved of Kemble's outspokenness, forbidding her to publish.

 Marital tensions had emerged when the family returned to Philadelphia in the spring of 1839.
 Apart from their disagreements over slave treatment on Butler's plantations, Kemble was "embittered and embarrassed" by Butler's marital infidelities.
 Butler threatened to deny Kemble access to their daughters if she published any of her observations about the plantations.

 By 1845–1847, the marriage had failed irretrievably, and Kemble returned to England.